 With the establishment of Pournara, persons who have recently arrived in the areas under the effective control of the RoC in an irregular manner are referred to the Centre for registration, including unaccompanied children.
 The services provided at the First Reception Centre include identification, registration, and lodging of asylum applications, as well as medical screening and vulnerability assessments, and when possible, the full assessment of the asylum application at the new Asylum Examination Centre adjacent to the first reception centre.

-The law provides that the Director of Social Welfare Services acts, in person or via an officer of the Social Welfare Services, as a representative of unaccompanied children in the procedures provided in the Refugee Law.
-For judicial proceedings, the Social Welfare Services ensure the representation of unaccompanied children pursuant to the Commissioner for the Protection of Children’s Rights (Commissioner Appointment by the Court as Child Representative) Procedural Rules of 2014.
-Therefore representation remains with the Social Welfare Services throughout the asylum procedures except for judicial proceedings where the Commissioner for Children’s Rights is responsible for appointing legal representation.
+The law provides that the Director of Social Welfare Services acts, either in person or via an officer of the Social Welfare Services, as a representative of unaccompanied children in the procedures provided in the Refugee Law.
+For judicial proceedings, the Social Welfare Services ensures the representation of unaccompanied children pursuant to the Commissioner for the Protection of Children’s Rights (Commissioner Appointment by the Court as Child Representative) Procedural Rules of 2014.
+Therefore, representation remains with the Social Welfare Services throughout the asylum procedures except for judicial proceedings where the Commissioner for Children’s Rights is responsible for appointing legal representation.

 Article 10 Refugee Law.

 Information provided by the Cyprus Refugee Council.